ewgewgewg/algo-site/content/posts/js-language.md

 {{< /code >}}

 The array method `splice` takes an insertion location, a deletion count, and any number of insertion items as arguments.
 It acts on the array it is run from and does not need to be part of direct assignment.
+It can also take negative numbers and count from the back.
+If no second argument is provided, all elements from the given index onwards are removed.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}